flowr-analysis/rstudio-addin-flowr/README.md

 When using the "Reconstruct for Cursor Position" addin, the slice's reconstructed code is also shown in the viewer.

+### Dependencies View

+Executing the "Show Dependencies" addin with an R script open displays a table containing the libraries loaded by the script, the files sourced by it, as well as the files that are read from and written to.

+The "Dump Dependencies" addin shows the same information in the R console instead.

 ## Development

 This addin requires the `flowr` package.
 It's recommended to clone [flowR-R-adapter](https://github.com/flowr-analysis/flowR-R-adapter) into the same parent directory as this addin.
 You can find the revision that the addin depends on by checking its [DESCRIPTION file](https://github.com/flowr-analysis/rstudio-addin-flowr/blob/main/DESCRIPTION#L21), and check it out using `git checkout <revision>`.
 Then, you can build and install a development version of it by running the following: